turingschool/try-turing/_posts/2000-01-04-dom-events.markdown

 <div class="try-it">
 <h2>Try It: Welcome the User</h2>

-<p>Mild: In the example, erase the h1 tag and add a p (paragraph) tag instead that says "Welcome, guest.""
-Modify the JavaScript to make the same functionality work -- the user should enter their name and when they click the button, the message should greet them.</p>
+<p>Mild: In the example, keep the input tag but erase the h1 tag and the button.
+Add a p tag (paragraph) that says "Welcome, guest."
+Modify the JavaScript to make it so that when the user enters their name mouse hovers over the paragraph, the message greets them with "Welcome, [insert name].</p>

 <p>Spicy: Add a heading at the very top of your page that says, "Welcome, guest!" and give it the ID of "welcome".
 Add an input box for a visitor to enter their name with the ID of "name".
 Add a button with the ID of "submit" and the button text of "Change Name".</p>
 </div>